alamos-gmbh/fe2-docker/README.md

 Upgrading from 2.28.**351** to 2.28.**406** by just changing fe2_app's image version followed by a `docker-compose down && docker-compose up -d` is fine.
 We'll make sure that these upgrades work flawlessly.

+### Important Notice
+**Downgrades of FE2 from e.g. 2.36 to 2.35 are NOT POSSIBLE.**
+New FE2 versions bring new functions that save new fields and new values in the database.
+Old FE2 versions do not recognize these new fields and values and can therefore no longer read the data.
+If you want to downgrade an FE2 Docker, you must make a manual backup of the database **BEFORE UPDATING**.
+This database backup must then be imported before the downgrade is carried out.

+To do this
+- stop the FE2 container
+- replace the current database with the backup
+- change the FE2 version in docker-compose.yml
+- start the FE2 container afterwards

+A downgrade within an FE2 version (e.g. 2.36.204 to 2.36.158) should work, but without guarantee.
+If downgrades are necessary, it is **always recommended** to use a database backup from before the upgrade.

 ### Using existing Windows configuration
 :window: While it **might** work to copy all files from a windows installation over, it's not supported, so please don't ask for help after doing so.